PandaSL2/Windows-Office-Activation/README.md

-Finally, you can see ( Windows is activated with a digital license ) Message.
+Finally, you can see (  Windows is activated with a digital license linked to your account ) Message.